christyheaton/PostGIS_Tab_Convert/README.md

 ### Preconditions

-1. You will need to have an existing set of PostGIS databases by country containing point, line, polygon, and road data from the OSM Planet file.
-The script will need to be modified to point to your server, with its own username and password.
+- Download individual country OSM data from [Gisgraphy] (http://download.gisgraphy.com/openstreetmap/pbf/).
+You will need to put the data into PostGIS databases by country containing the point, line, polygon, and road data.

+- The script will need to be modified to point to your server, with its own username and password.

 ```python
 server = "MyServer"
 uri.setConnection(server, "5432", database, "username", "password")
 ```

-2. You will need [QGIS Desktop] (https://www.qgis.org/en/site/forusers/download.html) (this was tested using version 2.8.1).
+- [QGIS Desktop] (https://www.qgis.org/en/site/forusers/download.html) (this was tested using version 2.8.1).

-3. You will need to set up output folders in your output directory.
+- You will need to set up output folders in your output directory.
 You can use the [MakeFolders.bat] (https://github.com/christyheaton/PostGIS_Tab_Convert/blob/master/MakeFolders.bat) file to create your folders.
 Just put it in your output directory and double click the file to run.

 ### Customize